Helping kids learn right from wrong is hard enough. Throw ADHD into the mix and you’ve got the makings of a perfect storm.

-Because ADHD children are typically emotionally hypersensitive and prone to volatile reactions, it’s natural for parents to worry that the type of discipline they might use with another child will only escalate the problem with a neurodiverse kid.
-Surprisingly, most experts advise sticking to your guns when it comes to correcting inappropriate behavior, regardless of whether or not your child has ADHD.
+Because children with ADHD are often emotionally hypersensitive and prone to volatile reactions, it’s natural for parents to worry that the type of discipline they would use with another child will only escalate the problem with a neurodivergent kid.
+Perhaps surprisingly, most experts advise sticking to your guns when it comes to correcting inappropriate behavior, regardless of whether or not your child has ADHD.

 Moreover, because kids with ADHD have especially short attention spans (not a strong suit for young children, regardless), you may find yourself repeating a particular correction three, four, even five times.
-No matter whether it’s the first or the twentieth instance, remember to keep your voice calm, and your tone loving.
+No matter whether it’s the first or the twentieth instance, remember to keep your voice calm and your tone loving.
 “Children that seem to have ADHD need acceptance,” says parenting expert Tom Limbert, author of Dad’s Playbook: Wisdom for Fathers from the Greatest Coaches of All Time.
-“They need to feel that their emotions are OK, and they need guidance from adults to help them regulate those emotions and their behavior.”
+“They need to feel that their emotions are okay.
+And they need guidance from adults to help them regulate those emotions and their behavior.”

 Limbert also says to be patient, especially with younger children.
 “I’ve seen hundreds of children, mostly boys, have difficulty managing their emotions and behavior at age 4, and then gradually learn to do both by 6 with warm and confident support from loving adults,” he says.
-So rather than seeing your child’s diagnosis as a reason to treat him differently, continue to discipline as you would any child that age.
+So rather than seeing your child’s diagnosis as a reason to treat them differently, continue to discipline as you would any child that age.